A History of Biblical Transmission

 For example, in Matthew chapter 14 (KJV, Darby, Young)

-Past tense conversation 16 Jesus said unto them ...
-Switch to Present tense 17 And they SAY unto him ...
-Revert to Past tenst 18 He said ...
+Past tense 16 Jesus said unto them ...
+Present tense 17 And they SAY unto him ...
+Past tense 1 He said ...

 The idea behind leaping from the past tense into the present tense is to make the conversation more vivid and real at that point, by trying to transport the listeners or readers back in time to enjoy that moment as though they were actually there.
 It works for Greeks but immediately sounds odd and disconnected in English.
 For this reason, modern translations generally ignore the Historical Present and leave the entire conversation in the past tense.